tibbe/talks/zurihac-2015/slides.md

  us.**

-# Compiler improvements
+## Compiler support

-Starting with GHC 7.10, small (pointer-sized* or less) strict fields are unpackaged automatically.
+Starting with GHC 7.10, small (pointer-sized* or less) strict fields are unpacked automatically.

 \* Applies to `Double` even on 32-bit architectures.

-# Preliminaries: reasoning about laziness
+## Reasoning about laziness

 A function application is only evaluated if its result is needed,
 therefore: